 • Over-dependency on capital sources

 Besides these, the venture capitalists suggest redesigning business processes by allowing teams to work remotely and keeping engagement levels high.
 Clear communication and transparency with employees and external stakeholders is an absolute must.

-The investors remain bullish on the long-term outlook for India’s start-up ecosystem beyond the temporary disruption from Covid-19.
-“We believe in our founders and teams, and wish everyone the best in navigating through this extremely turbulent and stressful time.
-This too shall pass and we hope you emerge from this crisis stronger than ever before,” wishes VCs.
+The investors remain bullish on the long-term outlook for India's start-up ecosystem beyond the temporary disruption from Covid-19.
+"We believe in our founders and teams, and wish everyone the best in navigating through this extremely turbulent and stressful time.
+This too shall pass and we hope you emerge from this crisis stronger than ever before," wishes the VCs.